 Under the current bankruptcy law, some retirement plans are excluded from the bankruptcy estate.
 If yours falls under this category, you get to keep it automatically.

-Because they aren’t part of the bankruptcy estate, these types of plans do not come under the control of the bankruptcy trustee so there is not, technically, a need to claim them as exempt.
-However, you still must disclose your interest in these accounts on your bankruptcy schedules and many attorneys choose to list them under your "exempt" property as well.
-These accounts include:
+Because they aren’t part of the bankruptcy estate, these types of plans don’t come under the control of the bankruptcy trustee, so there is not, technically, a need to claim them as exempt.
+However, you still must disclose your interest in these accounts on your bankruptcy schedules, and for clarity, many attorneys choose to list them as exempt property as well.

-Many states provide their own exemptions for pensions and other retirement plans, including special protections for state employee retirement plans.
-You need to check the law in your state for those details.
+Many states provide exemptions for pensions and other retirement plans, including special protections for state employee retirement plans.
+You’ll need to check the law in your state for those details.

 But even when you claim state exemptions, you’ll be entitled to keep any pension or retirement plan that’s excluded from the bankruptcy estate automatically (see above).
 Also, filers who elect to use state exemptions can use the federal nonbankruptcy exemptions.
 The federal nonbankruptcy exemptions provide additional retirement protections.

 If you use the federal exemptions, you’ll be entitled to claim an exemption for any right to receive payments under any stock bonus, pension, profit sharing, annuity or similar plan or contract on account of illness, disability, age, or length of service to the extent reasonably necessary for your support or the support of your dependents.
 Limitations might apply if you were employed by someone close to you, such as a relative, when the employer created the plan.

 (To learn more about how exemptions work, see Bankruptcy Exemptions.)